tModLoader/tModLoader/MigrationGuide_1.4.5.md

 Chat buttons are now registered at mod load time instead of when interacting with the NPC.
 Registration implicitly assigns the button to the NPC.

-* `ModNPC.SetChatButtons` has been replaced with `ModNPC.RegisterChatButtons(NPCInteractionList interactions, NPCInteraction closeButton, NPCInteraction happinessButton, NPCInteraction housingButton)`
+* `ModNPC.SetChatButtons` has been replaced with `ModNPC.RegisterChatButtons(NPCInteractionList interactions)`
 * The Close, Happiness, and Housing buttons are automatically registered before RegisterChatButtons runs.
   * If the NPC is a Town Pet, the Pet button will be added, too.
-  * `closeButton`, `happinessButton`, and `housingButton` are supplied for convenience.
+  * The Close, Happiness, Housing, and Pet buttons are already predefined and can be used with `NPCInteractionDatabase.CloseButton`, etc.
 * Register buttons with the supplied `interactions` parameter.
   * `interactions.Append(NPCInteraction interaction)` or `interactions.Prepend(NPCInteraction interaction)`
     * Append will add the button to the end of the list (after the Happiness and Housing buttons, too).
 	* Prepend will add the button to the beginning of the list.
   * `interactions.InsertAfter(NPCInteraction interactionToRegister, NPCInteraction interactionAfter)` or `interactions.InsertBefore(NPCInteraction interactionToRegister, NPCInteraction interactionBefore)`
     * InsertAfter and InsertBefore will add the button after or before another specified button.
-  * `interactions.InsertAt(NPCInteraction interaction, int index)`
-    * InsertAt will add the button at a specific index (0 based, so index 0 is button 1).
-  * Each method returns the supplied `NPCInteraction` if caching the result is desired for use in another method.
+  * Each method returns the supplied `NPCInteraction` as an `NPCInteractionList.Entry` if caching the result is desired for use in another method.
 * Use `interactions.X(NPCInteractions.Shop(string shopName = "Shop", string customTextKey = null))` to assign shops.
   * The shopName must match the shopName for the `NPCShop`.
   * Example: ModNPC calling `interactions.Append(NPCInteractions.Shop())` will register a button for the shop "ModName/ModNPCName/Shop".